What is autism?

 My differences turned out also to include gifts that set me apart.

-- difficulties in communicating their needs and desires;
+- communicating wants, needs and desires;

 - processing sensory information; or